-San Francisco based company Jetpac announced that it will be removing its social travel app from the Apple App Store.
-Google acquired the app this weekend.
+San Francisco based company Jetpac announces that it will be removing its big data age social travel app from the App Store in preference for a contract with Google.

-"We’ve analyzed every pixel of public Instagram photos to bring you Jetpac city guides," Jetpac describes its mission on its site.
+Jetpac explains its mission, “we’ve analyzed every pixel of public Instagram photos to bring you Jetpac city guides.”

 — Digital Trends (@DigitalTrends) August 17, 2014

 The company also announces that they will be officially removing the app for purchase on the Apple App Store over the next few days, and that they will be ending app support for preexisting users on September 15th.
 Jetpac claims to be “looking forward to working on exciting projects” with their new colleagues at Google.